luigiselmi/docker-zookeeper/README.md

 docker-zookeeper
 ================
+This repository contains a Docker file and a docker-compose file to deploy Zookeeper on a single node (standalone) or in a cluster (quorum).
+[Zookeeper](https://zookeeper.apache.org/) is used to coordinate servers and tasks of many distributed frameworks such as Apache Hbase, Apache Solr and Apache Kafka.

 ## standalone mode
 A docker image for [Zookeeper](https://zookeeper.apache.org/).
 ZooKeeper is a centralized naming and synchronization service used by some distributed applications such as Apache Kafka and Apache Solr.
 The image can be run alone or in